Each Sapahn piece is handcrafted by 22 artisans in Thailand who earn a fair wage and are able to achieve financial independence through your purchase.

-For over two decades Sirichai and Kay have been artists bringing handmade leather bags to life in Thailand.
+For over two decades, Sirichai and Kay have been artists bringing handmade leather bags to life in Thailand.
 And for almost a decade they have been working with us at Sapahn.
-But before we get into how Brooke stumbled across Sirichai and Kay we need to rewind to how theses two Thai artisans got into leather products in the first place.
+But before we get into how Brooke stumbled across Sirichai and Kay, we need to rewind to how these two Thai artisans got into leather products in the first place.

-Sirichai and Kay were a little taken back by Brooke's interest in wanting to know more about WHO the bags were being made by in the village, what were the working condition, how they were paid, etc. At the start this probably felt intrusive.
-But, over time, Sirichai and Kay realized it was for good reason.
+Sirichai and Kay were a little taken aback by Brooke's interest in wanting to know more about WHO the bags were being made by in the village, what were the working conditions, howe they were paid, etc. At the start, this probably felt intrusive.
+But over time, Sirichai and Kay realized it was for good reason.

-After a year or two Sirichai and Kay realized that Brooke was serious about learning more about how each piece was made, but equally as excited to meet the women behind the bags so they agreed to take her to the village to see the leather studio and meet the rest of the artisans.
-The moment that Brooke got a peek behind the scenes at the studio her creativity was off to the races.
+After a year or two, Siricahi and Kay realized that Brooke was serious about learning more about how each piece was made, but equally as excited to meet the women behind the bags, so they agreed to take her to the village to see the leather studio and meet the rest of the artisans.
+The moment that Brooke got a peek behind the scenes at the studio, her creativity was off to the races.
 She began tinkering with the leather hides and hardware samples she found in other local shops in Bangkok.

 *We've changed our artisan's names to protect their privacy.